jnj-reitzel/Chat-Service/README.md

 However, you can specify an **IP** address and **PORT** number as the first and second program arguments.

 ## Tested
-Currently the applications have been tested on Ubuntu 22.04.3 LTS with g++ 12.3.
+The applications have been tested on Ubuntu 22.04.3 LTS with g++ 12.3.